 - A comfortable, easy-to-haul bag.

 - Large sweet spots on every club in the entire bag.

 I really liked how affordable and forgiving this set is.
 It’s perfect for buyers that are on the fence about whether or not golf will turn into a serious hobby or not.

-I should put it right out on front street that this isn’t a name brand manufacturer.
+I should put it right out on the front street that this isn’t a name-brand manufacturer.
 I don’t usually love that in the world of golf clubs but the price does incentivize buyers to overlook the obscurity of the company in order to get a good deal.

 It was also nice to see that they opted for a five hybrid instead of the usual five iron.
 This inclusion will make the set very manageable for people who are truly taking their first wings.

 Unfortunately, you don’t get much in the way of long irons.
 No three, or four irons to help you out when you are a long ways away from the hole.
 As a result, playing a full round at a traditional par 72 course will be virtually impossible with this set.

 You can fill the bag out by purchasing additional hybrids, fairway woods, etc, but for the most part, it will do best at the driving range, or at a pitch and putt par three courses.
 Just be aware of the fact that this is a set that won’t serve most players well for longer than their first season.